lauvindra/ace_assessment/README.md

 # ace_assessment
 Ace_Assessment that consist of 2 main questions and 1 optional

-I have included all the solution in the notebook
+I have included all the solution in the notebook.

 # References
 * https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html